StephenYoon/random-racer/README.md

 ## Deployments
 CI/CD will be accomplished with Azure DevOps, where commits to master will trigger new Builds and a successful build will trigger a Release.

+## Infrastructure
+This is in the air, not sure at the moment between AWS and Azure.
+As I get closer to project completion, I will share details on this topic.